What are Ecosystem Services?

 - cultural services (e.g. spiritual enrichment, recreation and aesthetic experiences)

-Collectively these benefits are integral to the provision of clean water, the pollination of crops, the economic wellbeing of people and communities, and the social and cultural wellbeing of people and communities.
+Collectively these benefits from well-functioning ecosystems are essential for providing clean water, pollinating crops, delivering economic wellbeing, and ensuring the social and cultural wellbeing of people and communities.

 Started in January 2016 and completed in June 2017